 Programma

-The educational program is divided into two modules existing of 16 live (online) teaching days, three hands on training weeks at the UMCG and two online assessments.
+The educational program is divided into two modules existing of 14 live online interactive sessions, three hands on training weeks at the UMCG, and two online assessments.
 In preparation to the teaching days and training weeks, you will get access to e-learnings with state of the art research papers, videos and guiding questions.

-Fundamental knowledge about organ donation, physiology and biomechanics will be discussed.
-The process of organ donation has a major impact on the quality of the graft.
-This section includes country-specific laws and regulations, the organ allocation system, donor criteria and donor management.
-Teachers for organ donation are drs.
-Sijbrand Hofker, drs.
-Gjalt Westland, drs.
+Fundamental knowledge about organ donation, physiology, and biomechanics will be discussed.
+The process of organ donation has a significant impact on the quality of the graft.
+This section includes country-specific laws and regulations, the organ allocation system, donor criteria, and donor management from admission to the ER to the ICU department.
+The teachers for organ donation are Drs.
+Sijbrand Hofker, Drs.
+Gjalt Westland, Drs.
 Meint Volbeda, and Marjan Bijmolen.

 Physiology underlies all processes in the human body.
-After a short recap of the in vivo physiology this section goes into detail on the physiological processes behind ischemia and reperfusion.
+After a short recap of the in vivo physiology, this section details the physiological processes behind ischemia and reperfusion.
 Furthermore, the physiology of an organ during ex vivo machine perfusion will be discussed.
-There are different preservation strategies developed in order to preserve, improve or test donor organs.
-Teacher for physiology is Prof. dr. Henri Leuvenink.
+Different strategies are developed to preserve, improve or test potential donor organs.
+The teacher for physiology is Prof. dr. Henri Leuvenink.

 Organ perfusion and resuscitation has proven its value in outcomes after transplantation.
-Knowledge of the relevant anatomy, ex vivo physiology, procurement and surgical backtable, specific perfusion protocols, and troubleshooting are essential in order to perform a successful perfusion.
-Specific knowledge about liver, kidney, heart, and lung perfusion, and normothermic regional perfusion will be discussed.
+Knowledge of the relevant anatomy, ex vivo physiology, procurement, surgical back table, specific perfusion protocols, and troubleshooting are essential to perform a successful perfusion.
+Particular knowledge about liver, kidney, heart, and lung perfusion, and normothermic regional perfusion will be discussed.

 Accreditatie